stonejournal/github.io/references.md

 McEvoy, Arthur F. "Working Environments: An Ecological Approach to Industrial Health and Safety." *Technology and Culture* 36, no. 2 (1995): S145–73. https://doi.org/10.2307/3106693.

+McKee, Harley J. "Early Ways of Quarrying and Working Stone in the United States." *Bulletin of the Association for Preservation Technology* 3, no. 1, (1971): 44-58.

 McKee, Harley J. *Introduction to Early American Masonry: Stone, Brick, Mortar and Plaster*.
 New York: The Association for Preservation Technology International, 2017.

 Minogue, Paul.
 "An Introduction to Cosine Similarity and Sentence Vectorisation."
 Paul Minogue: A Site Dedicated to Data Science Tutorials and Discussions (blog), September 29, 2019. [https://paulminogue.com/index.php/2019/09/29/introduction-to-cosine-similarity/](https://paulminogue.com/index.php/2019/09/29/introduction-to-cosine-similarity/)